keptn/lifecycle-toolkit/docs/blog/posts/argocd-keptn-health.md

 Keptn waits until all of the
 application pods are running and then it executes `post-deployment-evaluation` evaluations.

-Due to slow `response time` of the `podtato-head-frontend` microservice, the executed `KeptnEvaluation` fails.
+Due to slow `response time` of the `podtato-head-frontend` service, the executed `KeptnEvaluation` fails.

 Here we see that Keptn lets us perform more advanced health checks